ansible-content-lab/azure.infrastructure_config_demos/roles/log_analytics/README.md

 resource_group_name: rg-logs
 ```

+## Tasks

-## Create Workspace Tasks
+### Create Workspace

 This set of tasks creates the Log Analytics workspace within your Azure subscription.

-## Delete Workspace Tasks
+## Delete Workspace

 This set of tasks destroys the Log Analytics workspace within your Azure subscription.

-## Install Agent Linux Tasks
+### Install Agent

-This set of tasks installs the Log Analytics agent on RHEL-derivative Linux distros and connects those clients to a Log Analytics workspace.
-It assumes a host inventory group called `linux` to contain the hosts that will be automated against.
+This set of tasks installs the Log Analytics agent and connects those clients to a Log Analytics workspace.

-## Uninstall Agent Linux Tasks
+### Uninstall Agent

-This set of tasks uninstalls the Log Analytics agent from Linux-based hosts.
-It assumes a host inventory group called `linux` to contain the hosts that will be automated against.
+This set of tasks uninstalls the Log Analytics agent from hosts.